What is a miscarriage?

 Tell your healthcare provider if you have any bleeding during your pregnancy.
 If you

-also have other symptoms, such as severe cramping, see your healthcare provider as
+also have other symptoms, such as severe cramping, see your provider as soon as possible.

 Key points about miscarriage